ygboucherk/prima-pool-server/docs/guides/setup.md

 - **Legacy migration**: if you previously ran the old JSON-snapshot store (`store.json`), it is **auto-migrated** into SQLite on first start.
 The JSON file is kept (not deleted).
+- **Schema upgrades**: when the server starts against a DB created by an older version, it **auto-upgrades the schema in place** (adds new columns).
+In particular, upgrading to the layer-distribution version backfills an explicit "unknown" distribution (`{}`) onto any **live** cluster that predates layer accounting — so the invariant "a live cluster always carries a distribution field" holds even across upgrades. (`assembling`/`terminated` clusters are untouched.)
+No manual step needed; existing data is preserved.
 - **Backup**: the DB is a single file — back it up by copying it, e.g.
   `docker compose exec server cp /data/store.db /data/store.db.bak` (or back up the Docker volume).